dwinn/wallet-microservice/README.md

 Add security to requests.
 Create account ID on backend rather than passed in.
 Use Enum for transaction type.
-H2 database has issues with it however, as I tried.
+Seems H2 database has issues with enums.